19tylermalone94/tmalone.dev/site-content.md

 Role: Software Engineer · Full-Stack · DevOps · AI / Agent Systems

-Availability: Open to contract work.
-Open to roles in the United States or Japan.

 ## About

 I am a software engineer specializing in agentic AI systems — agent memory, retrieval, and tool use — and the full-stack and DevOps work required to deploy them.
 Most recently I built WarTable: an AI agent that operates over a user's connected apps and knowledge bases, a multi-agent system that scores business health, and the supporting infrastructure on GCP.
 I primarily work with Next.js, Nest.js, Prisma, PostgreSQL, and ChromaDB, and I handle projects from development through deployment.